Accreditation Against Limited Adversarial Noise: Problem Setting of This Paper

 Alice is free to initiate Protocol~\ref{adversarialExecutionProtocol} whenever and as often as she likes; Bob is free to act how he likes to achieve his stated malicious aims but must execute Protocol~\ref{adversarialExecutionProtocol} as prescribed -- but is free to act nefariously within the permitted bounds -- when it is invoked.
 Robert checks Bob's nefarious choices are within the rules of Protocol~\ref{adversarialExecutionProtocol} and executes circuits.

 The aims of Alice and Bob remain the same as in the standard cryptographic setting and as discussed in Sec.~\ref{sec:ErrorModel:AliceAndBob}: Alice is attempting to get Robert (via Protocol~\ref{adversarialExecutionProtocol}) to perform a quantum computation and provide her with the true results, while Bob is trying to trick Alice by adding error to Alice's requested circuit (when Robert executes it in Protocol~\ref{adversarialExecutionProtocol}) so that Robert provides Alice with the results of an incorrect computation and Alice believes that the computation was performed without error.
 I.e. that the results Alice receives are the outputs of the computation she wanted to be performed when they are not (due to the error Bob adds).
-However, in trying to achieve these aims, Alice and Bob can only communicate via Protocol~\ref{adversarialExecutionProtocol} with Robert.
+However, while trying to achieve these aims, Alice and Bob can only communicate via Protocol~\ref{adversarialExecutionProtocol} -- with Robert.
 Robert's aims are entirely neutral, he has no preference on if Alice or Bob successfully achieves their aim.
 He just wants to do his duty and perform Protocol~\ref{adversarialExecutionProtocol} correctly.
+The problem setting of this paper is summarized in Table~\ref{table:AliceAndBob}.